bothlab/intan-okfrontpanel/README.md

 them used by other software.
 It can also be used to install them on any Linux distribution.

+You can get a prebuilt package for Debian/Ubuntu from the [GitHub releases tab](https://github.com/bothlab/intan-okfrontpanel/releases).
 For a Windows driver installer, please refer to the [Intan Download Page](http://intantech.com/downloads.html).

 Please note that these libraries are *not* free software!